Welcome to the website of the I3 Lab "Smart Reactors"

 However, in order to be able to intervene directly and specifically in case of a suboptimal process behavior, a deep understanding of the process is essential which can be acquired by using predictive models and simulations, and ideally leads to a simultaneously running, virtual process (a digital twin).
 Fast and non-invasive measurement techniques with high resolution, data-driven validated cross-scale models and simulation methods, intelligent control mechanisms, and new, intelligently structured reactors are required.

 The scientific goal of this I3 Lab is a knowledge-based design of "smart reactors", which enable significantly higher yields in chemical and biochemical reactions through an optimal reaction environment.
 This is realized by geometrically forced adaptation of transport and reaction processes at all scales.

 Within the reactor, molecular diffusion from and to the bio- and chemocatalytically active surface (hierarchically structured catalysts) and mass transfer through boundary layers as well as mixing and separation of products and by-products should be optimized by a knowledge-based structuring in such a way that a massive increase of product quality and resource efficiency is enabled.
 The required complex geometry and variety of materials has only recently been implemented by using fast additive manufacturing technologies.

-This project is financed within the I3 programme of the TUHH and the Hamburg Ministry for Science, Research and Equality (BWFG).
+This project is financed within the I3 programme of the TUHH and the Hamburg Ministry of Science, Research, Equalities and Districts (BWFGB).